 “Hey, how you doing?” says my chairlift neighbor.
 I answer enthusiastically, “Great.
 The skiing is excellent!”
 No reply.
 Then I realize he’s talking to someone else on his cell phone.
 His conversation clips on for the entire 8-minute ride, only I’m not party to it.

-That same weekend, there’s a kid skiing slowly ahead of me.
+That same weekend, there’s a kid skiing slowly and irradicly ahead of me.
 When I politely say “on your left” as I overtake him – he does not react.
 As I carefully squeak past him, I spot the tell tale ear plugs.
 He’s tuning out to his latest download, impervious to the sounds around him.
 While this enrages my etiquette feathers, it speaks to the times.
 When I was a kid, good tunes on the slopes made reference to how sharp your edges were.
-Now it’s all about iPods, MP3s, walkie talkies and cell phone ring tones.
+Now it’s all about earbuds, helmets with speakers, and cell phones.

 It’s not just a nuisance; it’s an industry trend as everyone’s jackets are equipped with electronic pockets, ear bud plugs, and volume controls.
-Helmets come with speakers, even subwoofers – geez.
+Helmets even come equipped with subwoofers – geez.
 This ski technology is groovy but I think we need to crank up the common sense.

-Parents in particular need to be better role models on the slopes, and teach their kids about sound safety when it comes to skiing and riding, an inkling of etiquette would be a bonus.
+Parents need to be better ski role models on the slopes, and teach their kids about sound safety when it comes to skiing and riding, an inkling of etiquette would be a bonus.

-On the issue of courtesy and camaraderie, skiing is supposed to be social.
+Courtesy and camaraderie matter on the slopes.
+Skiing is supposed to be social.
 Why not converse with those next to you (who share a favorite snow sport).
 Besides, it’s just rude to yammer on your cell when seated so close to 3 other skiers for a 5-10 minute ride.
 If you aren’t in the mood to chat with your chair neighbor (or you want to listen to your own tunes on the chair), that’s fine – but don’t force everyone else stuck on the same lift to listen to your noise.
 If you have to take a call, politely pardon yourself, and keep it brief.
 In a confined gondola car, step outside with your phone- okay that was a joke .

-Of course, safety is the big issue.
+Safety is the big issue.
 Skiing with music is okay, I like a good beat for the bumps myself (though I prefer the song in my head version).
-You have to keep the decibel level low enough that you can still hear skier traffic.
+You have to keep the decibel level low enough that you can still hear skier traffic, grooming equipment, snowmobiles.
 You have to be aware of what’s going on around you at all times.
 Don’t compromise your 5th sense to the point of collision.
 Not cool.

-Skiing and snowboarding are technical sports that require your attention.
-Recent road studies indicate that calling and texting while driving is as dangerous as drunk driving.
+Skiing and snowboarding are technical sports that require your focus and attention.
+Road studies indicate that calling and texting while driving is as dangerous as drunk driving.
 I’m sure the same can be said about flying down a snow-covered hill while distracted in electronic dialogue.
 Skiing while simultaneously texting or talking on a cell phone is an accident waiting for an intersection.

 Talk to your kids, when their ear buds are out, about safe sound skiing.
 Our younger generation hasn’t a clue about what’s appropriate when it comes to audio etiquette.
 Remind your pubescent phone fan that cells should be used for necessary communication – like meeting Mom – that’s it.
 A little music is all right, as long as other skiers, or the approaching groomer or snowmobile, are audible.